 With legalization in Canada, cannabis is more available than ever before – mixing mushrooms and cannabis is an inevitability.
 Anecdotes abound in reference to smoking or eating the substance alongside a mushroom experience.
 In the spirit of education on this newly legal herb, we took a deeper look at the science surrounding the combination of mushrooms and marijuana.

-At first glance, cannabis is suggested to “intensify the mushroom experience,” though also may “cloud” the psilocybin adventure.
+Cannabis can “intensify the mushroom experience,” but may also “cloud” the psilocybin adventure.
 The timing of mixing the two also seems to play a role, with different outcomes depending on the progression of the trip.
-Ultimately, the conclusion seems to be that experience with both substances is a substantial advantage to obtaining positive outcomes.
+Ultimately, the conclusion seems to be that previous experience with both substances is a substantial advantage to obtaining positive outcomes.

 To better understand the interwoven effects of mixing two different substances, it’s best to have a clear picture of what each accomplishes on its own.
 When it comes to psychoactive chemicals, every person will have their own experience; the expectations and results explained here are only a suggestion.

 Shrooms, the most common being Psilocybe cubensis, contain low but consistent levels of psilocybin and psilocin, the primary active compounds of “magic mushrooms.”
 There are a few other chemicals found in mushrooms – suspected to contribute to the subjective experience – but the evidence is lacking.

 Considered an “upper” (similar to a sympathetic arousal state) though may also produce a “body high”.
 Characterized by euphoria, visual and mental hallucinations, changes in perception, a distorted sense of time, spiritual experiences, giddiness, joy, open and closed eye visuals (common at medium to high doses), along with synesthesia (e.g. hearing colours and seeing sounds).
 The mind-altering effects of psilocybin typically last from two to six hours.